Skip Breadcrumb Links

 Your decision will be based on the amount of time, planning and money that will be required.

-A real estate agent (also called a realtor) can help you with either option.
+A real estate agent (also called a realtor) can help you with both options.
 A real estate agent must be a member of the Ontario Real Estate Association [OREA].

 New homes in Ontario are covered by Tarion Warranty Corporation.
 Tarion administers the Ontario New Home Warranties Plan Act, which protects you from defects in the builder's work and materials and from any violations of the Ontario Building Code.
 Make sure that your builder is registered with Tarion.
 You can also find a builder or find a newly built home in regions across Ontario through Tarion.

-Resale housing usually requires some redecorating or repairs.
+Resale housing, meaning the home has been lived in by owners or tenants, may require some redecorating or repairs.
+There are often homes that are completely renovated.
 Some people buy homes directly from the owners, but most hire a real estate agent to help them.

-The agent is trained to help you locate homes for sale that match your needs, show the homes to you, make an offer to buy, finance a mortgage and finalize or close the deal.
+The agent is trained to help you locate homes for sale that match your needs, show the homes to you, help you make an offer to buy, and assisting you with finding the right financing or mortgage brokers and finalize or close the deal.

 You can contact a community agency for more information about buying a home.
 To find help in your area, go to Services Near Me.